cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 #### Content maintainability & site mechanics
 - Include a search button on the website to make it easier for users to find content

+- The Docs repo should be the entry point of all repos.
+Meaning the Docs README shoould contain all the TUF project information including links to the other repos and contributor guidelines.

 #### Content creation processes
 - Provide information about the Docs website such as the tools used and how to set up ad run it locally.

 - Provide information on the contribution process including having contribution guides on the website and the documentaion repo.
 You can also include contribution guidelines to avoid violations.